Initiatives to Address Climate Change

 ・Strengthening sustainability-related initiatives and appeals at owned properties

-risk Rising financing costs Small Small Small Small Medium Medium
+risk ・Rising financing costs Small Small Medium Small Medium Medium

 and appealing to investors who care about environmental issues

-Rising utility costs (including externally procured renewable energy) risk Increase in expenses Small Small Small Small Medium Large
+Rising utility costs (including externally procured renewable energy) risk ・Increase in expenses Small Small Medium Small Large Large

-Change in tenants and/or occupants demand, where they may choose properties
+Change in hotel guests and tenants and/or occupants demand, where they

-with lower environmental impact or avoid non-environmentally friendly properties
+may choose properties with lower environmental impact or avoid

-increasing emphasis on environmental performance and environmental considerations
+due to increasing emphasis on environmental performance and

 environmental considerations

-Developing new customers by continuously providing low-emission facilities,
+residents by providing low-emission facilities, specifications, and services

-Medium Large Large Medium Medium Medium ・Implementing disaster prevention and mitigation measures
+Medium Large Large Medium Medium Large ・Implementing disaster prevention and mitigation measures

 ・Area diversification of portfolio